 One brand tapping into this trend is Because Animals.

-Natural pet food and supplement brand Because Animals search growth since 2019.
+Searches for natural pet food and supplement brand Because Animals are up 500% over 10 years.

 That's it for our list of important trends impacting the pet space.

-The one thread tying almost all of these trends together is: pet health.
+The one thread tying almost all of these trends together is: pet health and wellness.

-It's clear that pet owners are increasingly concerned about the health of their pets.
+It's clear that "pet parents" are increasingly concerned about the health of their pets.
 And that they're willing to spend money to maximize the health of their furry friends.